dedpanguru/cs166_project/token-server/README.md

    * Default secret key is ```secretsecretsecret```
 4. Backend will be running on http://0.0.0.0:8080 by default
    * Customize which *port* to run it on by setting your system's ```SERVER_PORT``` environment variable to the desired port number before running
-   * If you are fine with that URL, then you don't hace to do anything, just make sure that a different process isn't already bound to that URL
+   * If you are fine with that URL, then you don't have to do anything, just make sure that a different process isn't already bound to that URL on your system.
 5. Run ```docker compose up```